jeremykendall/php-domain-parser/UPGRADING.md

 #### Resource manager system

-The resource manager system is removed.
+The resource manager system (containing caching and refreshing resource) is removed.

 - `HttpClient` is removed without replacement.
 - `Cache` is removed without replacement.
-- `Manager` is removed without replacement.
 - `Installer` is removed without replacement.
 - `Logger` is removed without replacement.
 - The CLI script to update the cache is removed without replacement.
+- `Manager` is removed and may be replace by the use of `Pdp\Storage\PsrStorageFactory`.

-*Please check the [README](README.md) documentation for alternatives*
+*Please check the [README](README.md) documentation for more details*

 #### Methods removed